VladyslavSavon/UML-Activity-diagram_Taxi-service-app/README.md

 # UML-Activity-diagram_Taxi-service-app
-The UML Activity diagram of the taxi service app.
+An UML Activity diagram of a taxi service app.

 ## Short description of the diagram